RustyAlgorithm44/LyricsApp/README.md

 ## ✨ Features

 ### 🎶 Carnatic Music Library
-*   **Add & Edit Songs:** Store songs with Title, Composer, Deity, Lyrics, and an optional YouTube link.
+*   **Full-Screen Add & Edit:** A dedicated, full-screen activity provides a more focused and spacious interface for adding and editing songs with Title, Composer, Deity, Ragam, Lyrics, and an optional YouTube link.
-*   **Input Validation:** Prevents adding songs with blank titles or lyrics.
+*   **Input Validation:** Prevents adding songs with blank titles, lyrics, or other required fields.
 *   **Rich Song Display:** View songs in a clean, filterable list using `MaterialCardView` for a modern look.

 ###  Organization & Navigation